 3x Manitoba Photographer of the Year

 Every year each provincial Chapter of the PPOC holds an image salon (competition).
-Each photographer in the Chapter submits an image for judgment.
-The Photographer of the Year Award is giving to the photographer whose work is judged to be superior to all others.
+Photographers in the Chapter can submits 4 images for judgment.
+The Photographer of the Year Award is giving to the photographer whose submission is judged to be superior to all others.

 2x Most Creative Awards